Michaela Angela Davis: Early life

-Michaela Angela Davis was born on March 31, 1964 in Landshut, Germany and raised in Washington, D.C.
+Michaela Angela Davis was born on March 31, 1964, in Landshut, Germany, and raised in Washington, D.C.
 She is the daughter of Harold Edward Gregory Davis and Helen Jean Butler.
 Her mother was convinced that her next child would be a boy and, after visiting the Sistine Chapel during her pregnancy, decided to name him Michael Angelo.
 When Davis was born, her mother gave her the female version of the name, Michaela Angela.
 Davis has two sisters, Debbie and Monica, and a brother, Eddie.

-She began her studies at the Duke Ellington School of the Arts in Washington, DC as a National Arts Scholar.
+She began her studies at the Duke Ellington School of the Arts in Washington, D.C., as a National Arts Scholar.
 She went to college at New York University, and studied at the Stella Adler Acting Conservatory, and the Alvin Ailey American Dance Theater.

 Publishing and writing career

 After completing her studies, Davis went to work in 1991 for Essence as an associate fashion editor.
 Her first assignment was the styling of Anita Hill in preparation for her testimony before Congress for the nomination hearings of Clarence Thomas as a Supreme Court justice.

 Davis became the associate fashion, culture and the executive fashion and beauty editor for Essence magazine.
 She was the founding fashion director for Vibe magazine, and she was the last editor-in-chief of Honey, a magazine for 18- to 34-year-old black women.

-IDavis has contributed to many projects, such as Everything But the Burden: What White People are Taking from Black Culture (ed.
+Davis has contributed to many projects, such as Everything But the Burden: What White People are Taking from Black Culture (ed.
 Greg Tate; Broadway Books, 2003).
 She wrote Beloved Baby: A Baby's Scrapbook and Journal (Pocket Books, 1995).

 In 2020, she and Mariah Carey published a memoir entitled, The Meaning of Mariah Carey, and in 2022 they published a picture book, The Christmas Princess.

+In 2025, Davis released her first memoir, Tenderheaded.

 Stylist

-Davis was also a celebrity stylist for people such as Oprah Winfrey, Beyoncé, Prince, Diana Ross, Mary J. Blige and LL Cool J. She has worked as a stylist on several films, including Paid in Full (2002).
+Davis has worked as a celebrity stylist for people such as Oprah Winfrey, Beyoncé, Prince, Diana Ross, Mary J. Blige and LL Cool J. She has also worked as a stylist on several films, including Paid in Full (2002).